celinec22/NutriScan/README.md

 4. Enter the repository URL: `https://github.com/celinec22/NutriScan.git`
 5. Choose a local directory where you want to clone the repository and click `Select Repository Location`.
 6. Once cloned, a prompt will ask if you want to open the cloned repository.
 Click `Open`.
+7. Now refer to `How to Deploy` in order to run the app.

 ## Creating Branches